David Mandelbaum (politician): Business activities

 In 1968, Mandelbaum contributed $250,000 towards the formation of Interstate Properties, a real estate development firm, with Steven Roth and Russell Wight.
 The firm later took control of the Vornado fan company (previously acquired by the Two Guys department store chain) and turned it into the Vornado Realty Trust.
 Mandelbaum has been a trustee of the trust since 1979, and a Director of Alexander's, Inc. since 1995.

 In 2005, Mandelbaum and five other partners, in a group led by Zygi Wilf, purchased the Minnesota Vikings of the National Football League from Red McCombs for a reported 600 million.
 Forbes estimates the 2014 value of the franchise at 1.007 billion, or 21st of the 32 NFL teams.

 Mandelbaum and his family were named 384th on the Forbes 400 list in 2005, with an estimated net worth of $900 million.

 Family

 Mandelbaum married Karen Krupnick in a Jewish ceremony in 1964.
-They have four sons: Richard, Michael, Jeffrey and Jonathan.